tekartik/synchronized.dart/README.md

 ## How it works

-Each `Lock` object keep a list of pending tasks.
 The next tasks is executed once the previous one is done

 Re-entrant locks uses `Zone` to know in which context a block is running in order to be reentrant.
+It maintains a list of inner tasks to be awaited for.

 ## Example